isledecomp/reccmp/docs/csv.md

 ## Format

-Here's an example of a CSV file using the pipe character[^1] as the delimiter.
+Here's an example of a CSV file using the pipe character as the delimiter.

 ```
 address|name|size